The Soldier's Details

 - Khonkan 55km Camp, ex-Aungganaung 105km Camp, Victoria Point, Kendau 4.8km, Thetkaw 14km, Meilo 75km,

 At the age of 6 months John Frederick Helsin arrived in WA with his widowed mother Edith Emily Helsin (nee Field) and 2 year old sister Dorothy Mabel known as ‘Molly’ in September 1919 from England.

 His father, John Malmo Helsin was an Australian born in Victoria, educated and enlisted WA died 3 September 1918, France, WW1.

 John Malmo Helsin married 27 February 1917 London, to English born Edith Emily Field.
 Helsin was with 16th Battalion.

-He won a Military Medal in France whilst serving with the British Forces in WW1.
+He won a Military Medal in France whilst serving with the Australian Forces in WW1.

 John Malmo Helsin’s father, John Helsin (1st) arrived in Australia from Denmark.
 He married in Melbourne, Australia to Elizabeth Anne Ridler born England.
 Their only son was named John Malmo Helsin as his Danish-born father was born in Malmo.